Plastic Sheets Shop logo

 Step 5: Make your garden hot tub shelter watertight

 Naturally, you want to make sure that your hot tub canopy is watertight.
 Seal the edge along the H-profiles with Seal ‘n Bond adhesive.
 Make sure the panels are grease-free before you seal them.
-To clean polycarbonate, use a soft cloth and a special plastic cleaner such as Burnus anti-static cleaner.
+To clean polycarbonate, use a soft cloth and a special plastic cleaner such as Vuplex anti-static cleaner.
 Finally, install a gutter on the lower side to collect rainwater.
 Attach your gutter to the front of the beam with gutter brackets and attach the drainpipe to the posts.
 Your hot tub shelter is now ready to use!

 Buying polycarbonate for DIY hot tub shelters